+Description

 Bioretention is a technique that uses soils, plants, and microbes to treat stormwater before it is infiltrated and/or discharged.
-Bioretention cells (also called rain gardens in residential applications) are shallow depressions filled with sandy soil topped with a thick layer of mulch and planted with dense native vegetation.
+Bioretention cells are shallow depressions filled with sandy soil topped with a thick layer of mulch and planted with dense native vegetation.
 Stormwater runoff is directed into the cell via piped or sheet flow.
 The runoff percolates through the soil media that acts as a filter.
+Bioretention areas may be designed to act as a filtering practice or an infiltration practice.
+Filtering bioretention areas do not infiltrate and cannot be used receive recharge credit towards Standard 3 – they have an underdrain that captures and conveys runoff downstream.
+Filtering bioretention areas may be lined.
+Exfiltrating bioretention areas are designed to provide infiltration.

-There are two types of bioretention cells: those that are designed solely as an organic filter filtering bioretention areas and those configured to recharge groundwater in addition to acting as a filter exfiltrating bioretention areas.
-A filtering bioretention area includes an impermeable liner and underdrain that intercepts the runoff before it reaches the water table so that it may be conveyed to a discharge outlet, other best management practices, or the municipal storm drain system.
-An exfiltrating bioretention area has an underdrain that is designed to enhance exfiltration of runoff into the groundwater.
+There are two types of bioretention areas:

+Filtering Bioretention Areas (designed solely as an organic filter): These areas contain an underdrain and do not infiltrate.
+A filtering bioretention area includes an impermeable liner, an overflow drain set to the maximum ponding depth, and an underdrain that intercepts the runoff before it reaches the water table so that it may be conveyed to a discharge outlet, other best management practices, or the municipal storm drain system